First Peoples Buffalo Jump State Park: Access, services, and wildlife

-The visitor's center consists of a main hall describing Native American buffalo culture and how buffalo hunts were organized, a room displaying archeological finds from the site, a gift shop, and restrooms.
+The visitor center consists of a main hall describing Native American buffalo culture and how buffalo hunts were organized, a room displaying archeological finds from the site, a gift shop, and restrooms.
 A picnic area is adjacent to the visitor center.
 The fields nearby are also available for use by the public.
 Visitors can see a stuffed bison bull, cow, and calf; a life-size tipi made of buffalo hides; and a 160 ft mural depicting the surrounding landscape.
 The importance of bison in modern culture is also emphasized, and visitors can view a buffalo nickel coin and a football helmet adorned with the image of a bison.
 The visitor center exhibits were updated in 2006 to improve even further their historical accuracy.
 In 2009, eight new murals were unveiled which updated and provided more information about Montana's Native American tribes.

 Many artifacts such as arrowheads, pieces of pottery, bone knives, and bone scrapers can be found exposed or only slightly buried at First Peoples Buffalo Jump State Park.
 It is illegal to disturb these items, dig them up, or remove them from the park.
 Park rangers should be alerted to the location of these items when they are discovered.